ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

   - **[Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery)** (1831-1910)
   - **[Harvey Smiley](https://www.findagrave.com/memorial/24763291/harvey-smiley)** (?-1917)
   - **[Orange Munson](https://www.findagrave.com/memorial/95123044/orange-munson)** (1834-1910):
       - Via findagrave.com: "Orange, the son of Joseph, was born Aug 4 1834; married Mary (his 2nd cousin) Feb 18 1855; and after her death he married Johanna Ada Richardson.
 He was a farmer in 1880.
 They resided in Brookton, NY [Src: Munson Record V2.
 Myron Munson. p.
-1091, 1112]"
+1091, 1112]" Church records indicate that Orange Munson "was granted a letter by of the Ch Aug [unclear] 1908 to unite with the Methodist Ch at Erin N.Y." (**Congregational Church 1868-1933 Minutes of meetings and Membership**)

 Selected data on the participants:

 **Jessie (Shurter) Brewer (1881-1974)**

-  - Married Lewis William Brewer (24 Jun 1882 to 10 Sep 1963) in Danby, 27 Jun 1923..
+  - Married Lewis William Brewer (24 Jun 1882 to 10 Sep 1963) in Danby, 27 Jun 1923.
+According to the Permanent Membership Roll Book 2 of Caroline Valley Federated Church Records 1930-1960, Lewis was not a member of the church, while it is noted in "Mrs. Jessie Brewer and Mrs. Susie Lawrence have the longest membership records in church and Ladies' Aid."
+(History of the Congregational Church Brooktondale, New York, "Compiled and Edited by Mrs. Amy Atwater on the occasion of the Centennial Celebration of the Caroline Valley Federated Church Brooktondale, New York, June 16th, 1968" p5.)
   - Jessie M. (Shurter) Brewer grew up in the Shurter House next to M. E. Mills and she would eventually purchase the Mills' home and M. E. Mills after Emily's death.

 **Susie C. (Westfall) Lawrence (1885-1977)**